JPvRiel/docker-rsyslog/README.md

 - File output
 - Using confd to template config via env vars
 - Add metadata to a message about peer connection (helps with provenance) - avoid spoofed syslog messages, or bad info from poorly configured clients.
+- Structured data as JSON fields (mmstructdata, with null case)
 - Gracefull entrypoint script exit and debugging by passing signals to rsyslogd.
 - Kafka and syslog forwarding.
 - JSON output